-For module data members and class attributes, documentation can either be put into a specialformatted comment, or in a docstring after the definition.
+For module data members and class attributes, documentation can either be put into a comment with special formatting (using a #: to start the comment instead of just #), or in a docstring after the definition.
 Comments need to be either on a line of their own before the definition, or immediately after the assignment on the same line.
 The latter form is restricted to one line only.